The Competition And Consumer Act

 - a guarantee that the services will be rendered with due care and skill, and

-- a guarantee that the services will be reasonably fit for any disclosed purpose and of such a nature, and quality, state or condition, that they will achieve the result desired by the consumer.
+- a guarantee that the services will be of such a nature, and quality, state or condition, that they will achieve the result desired by the consumer.

 The ACL contains a number of provisions restricting unsolicited consumer agreements.
 These provisions impose requirements concerning the timing of negotiations, disclosures that must be made by the seller and what information must be provided to the consumer.